grammarly/rocker-compose/README.md

 *NOTE: I have all images downloaded already.
 Rocker-compose will download missing images during the first run.
 If you want to pull all images from the manifest separately, there is a `rocker-compose pull` command for that*

-*NOTE 2: the line "Gathering info about 17 containers" just means that there are 17 containers on my machine that were created by rocker-compose.
+*NOTE 2: The line "Gathering info about 17 containers" just means that there are 17 containers on my machine that were created by rocker-compose.
 You will have 0*

 Rocker-compose creates containers in a deliberate order respecting inter-container dependencies.
 Let's see what we've created: